godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Now let's look at ``body_exited_vision``.

-First we check to see if the turret has a target.
-If the turret has a target, we then check to see if the body that has just left the turret's vision :ref:`Area <class_Area>` is the turret's target.
+Firstly, we check whether the turret has a target.
+If it does, we then check whether the body that has just left the turret's vision :ref:`Area <class_Area>` is the turret's target.

-If the body that just left the vision :ref:`Area <class_Area>` is the turret's current target, we set ``current_target`` to ``null``, set ``is_active`` to ``false``, and reset all of the variables related to firing the turret, since the turret no longer has a target to fire at.
+If the body that has just left the vision :ref:`Area <class_Area>` is the turret's current target, we set ``current_target`` to ``null``, set ``is_active`` to ``false``, and reset all the variables related to firing the turret since the turret no longer has a target to fire at.

 ______

 Finally, let's look at ``bullet_hit``.

-We first remove however much damage the bullet causes from the turret's health.
+We first subtract however much damage the bullet causes from the turret's health.

-Then we check to see if the turret has been destroyed (health being zero or less).
+Then, we check whether the turret has been destroyed (health being zero or less).
-If the turret is destroyed, we start the smoke particles emitting and set ``destroyed_timer`` to ``DESTROYED_TIME`` so the turret has to wait before being repaired.
+If the turret is destroyed, we start emitting the smoke particles and set ``destroyed_timer`` to ``DESTROYED_TIME`` so the turret has to wait before being repaired.

 ______

-Phew, with all of that done and coded we only have one last thing to do before the turret is ready for use.
+Whew, with all of that done and coded, we only have one last thing to do before the turret is ready for use.
 Open up ``Turret.tscn`` if it's not already open and select one of the :ref:`StaticBody <class_StaticBody>` nodes from either ``Base`` or ``Head``.
 Create a new script called ``TurretBodies.gd`` and attach it to whichever
 :ref:`StaticBody <class_StaticBody>` you have selected.